watermint/toolbox/docs/commands/dropbox-team-legalhold-update-name.md

 # dropbox team legalhold update name

-Update name of the legal hold policy
+Change the name of a legal hold policy for better identification and organization

 # Security